helloamanraj/danny-8-week-sql-challenge/Week 4.md

 group by x.customer_id, x.closing_month
 order by x.customer_id
 ```
-Q5: What is the percentage of customers who increase their closing balance by more than 5% ?
+**Q5: What is the percentage of customers who increase their closing balance by more than 5% ?**
+This question needs more clarifications